Woodland Cemetery (Cleveland): 1867 to 1879 improvements

 Work continued on the northern section of Woodland, where burial plots had been laid out in about half of this area by mid-1867.
 By the end of the year, portions of the northern section had been cleared and graded, but not plotted.
 Over the next two years, the paths and carriageways were regraded and regraveled, extensive new plantings of shrubs and trees made, and the grounds cleaned.
 But there was still no road from the center of the cemetery north to Quincy Avenue, and the wooden gatehouse at the Woodland Avenue entrance was in extreme disrepair.

 As work on the northern section continued into 1870 and a new iron fence was built around the cemetery, the trustees voted to authorize a new receiving vault.
 A very small public receiving vault had been built in 1853 to accommodate the indigent or unidentified.
 Wealthier citizens, however, borrowed or rented space in existing private mausoleums at the cemetery.
 By the late 1860s, the public vault was also proving far too small to accommodate the heavy number of remains which built up during the winter.
-The new fault was Gothic Revival in style and made of cut stone.
+The new vault was Gothic Revival in style and made of cut stone.
 This vault was 35 by 15 ft, with a 14 ft high roof and 2 ft thick walls.